-This investigation will include a water-level survey, collection of slug test data, and sampling of groundwater, drinking water, and if necessary, soil (as part of a Phase II investigation).
-Additional sampling may be completed as a contingency, if necessary, based on project DQOs.
-Field measurements of water quality will be completed during groundwater sampling.
-Samples to be collected and analyses to be completed to meet each of the project objectives are described in Table 2.
+- A Basewide water-level survey and collection of slug test data. - Drinking water and groundwater samples will be submitted to an offsite laboratory (Vista Analytical) for PFC analysis. - Field measurements of groundwater quality (pH, dissolved oxygen [DO], temperature, conductivity, oxidation-reduction potential [ORP], and turbidity) will be completed during groundwater sampling.

+Samples to be collected and analyzed to meet each of the project objectives are described in Table 2.
 Sampling and well installation methodology is included in Worksheet #14.
 Justification for individual sample locations is provided in Worksheets #17 and #18.
+The specific target analytes and PALs are included in Worksheet #15.